How to Be a Mortgage Broker

 8 – Take continuing education

 You shouldn’t get into the mindset of thinking that once you’ve been licensed and you are conducting business, that your education in the field is a thing of the past.
 It’s a good idea to take continuing education classes throughout your career, so that you can stay abreast of industry trends and developments, as well as satisfying any state regulations regarding mortgage brokering.
-Many states require eight hours of training annually so that you can maintain your state license, and so that you can keep updated on professional standards, as well as any new legal standards which have been enacted.
+According to NAR, Many states require eight hours of training annually so that you can maintain your state license, and so that you can keep updated on professional standards, as well as any new legal standards which have been enacted.

 Surety by NFP.
 We are leader of mortgage bond professionals.
 If you have any questions on how to become a mortgage broker, or if we can help with your mortgage bond needs, we’d be glad to assist.